Local Storage seems to be disabled in your browser.

 For the best experience on our site, be sure to turn on Local Storage in your browser.

-Miswak is %100 Natural teeth-cleaning chewing stick from the tree of Salvadora persica.
+Miswak is %100 Natural teeth-cleaning brushing stick from the tree of Salvadora persica.
 The stick, which is available everywhere, has antibacterial properties and can be used instead of toothbrush and toothpaste.
 It prevents dental plaque formations and associated with multiple medicinal benefits and uses.

 Importance In Ancient Cultures